MesterMan03/blog/.github/CONTRIBUTING.md

 If I do choose to write about your topic, you should keep in mind that it may take a while to get to it.
 I'm not always online, and this blog isn't my main priority at the moment.
 And yes, sometimes I'm procrastinating.
 I might also ask you for help or links and sources to make it easier for me to understand your topic, and hence write about it.
 You don't _have_ to respond, and I (probably) won't stop writing about your idea if you don't, but I hope you do.
 It makes my work a lot easier, and you'll get your post quicker.
 It's a win-win!

 #### Improvement
 This type of issue is meant for improvements outside the content of the blog.
-You can suggest anything you want, just make sure that it's actually possible while using Hugo.
+You can suggest anything you want, just make sure that it's actually possible while using Astro.
 If you're able to provide examples for the feature you want implemented, do so.
 Tutorials and guides of how to implement certain features are also massively helpful and will speed up implementation of your suggestion by a lot.

 ## Pull Requests (PRs)

 ### Getting started
 There are build instructions in the [README](../README.md) for this repository so that you can get started working on the website.
-The blog is made using [Hugo](https://github.com/gohugoio/hugo), and I recommend you go through their [documentation](https://gohugo.io) to see its features and limitations.
-Report any bugs you find in their site generator to their [issue tracker](https://github.com/gohugoio/hugo/issues).
+The blog is made using [Astro](https://github.com/withastro/astro), and I recommend you go through their [documentation](https://docs.astro.build) to see its features and limitations.
+Report any bugs you find in their site generator to their [issue tracker](https://github.com/withastro/astro/issues).

 ### Testing
 Before you open a PR, make sure that the changes you make actually work and don't cause errors in the site.
 I've provided instructions on how to run the website locally for testing, and I hope you will follow them.
 I will test your changes too, just as a final check before merging with the actual website.